nirayAslan/spark-analysis-streamer-/README.md

 [![Build Status](https://cdn.webrazzi.com/uploads/2012/08/a28e8_node-js.jpg)](https://nodejs.org/en/)

-TEB Application Project is a real-time, continuously generated logs can be shown in the browser as real time and be stored in a database.
+Project is a real-time, continuously generated logs can be shown in the browser as real time and be stored in a database.
 Developed using Spring MVC and Maven technologies.
 As well as Apache Kafka, Apache Spark technologies were used.
 In the final stage, Docker was used for dockerize my solution as a docker image / container on.

   - The application shows the number of rows per city in a dashboard in real time
   - Data is stored in the database